carlosgm02/uwp-languages/Oxygene/WebView/readme.md

 ## WebView
-A simple WebView app created for showing how the WebView XAML control works in a Oxygene-coded UWP application for developing browser apps and/or web wrappers.
+A simple WebView app created for showing how the WebView XAML control works in an Oxygene-coded UWP application for developing browser apps and/or web wrappers.